kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 ## Result

-Overall analysis focus on istio behavior, resource consumption under different configuration and setup, in **Scenario 3** and **Scenario 4** additionally focus on kubernetes components.
+The overall analysis focuses on Istio behavior and resource consumption under different setups.
+In **Scenario 3** and **Scenario 4**, there's additional focus on Kubernetes components.
 ### Scenario 1

 Following picture shown call execution summary (from client perspective) of test cluster with istio sampling rate 1% setup.